czajkakacper/czajkakacper/README.md

 <br><br/>
 I'm 23 years old and I'm IT student.
 I am improving my knowledge and skills in building web applications.
 I mainly build project with HTML and React technology.
 <br><br/>
-Currently I learning much more React and prepearing some new application.
 <br><br/>
 <!-- ###
 ## Main Technologies